Cultivation System: Effects

-The policy brought the Dutch enormous wealth through export growth, averaging around 14%.
-It brought the Netherlands back from the brink of bankruptcy and made the Dutch East Indies self-sufficient and profitable extremely quickly.
+The policy meant considerable profit for the Dutch state through the export of colonial goods.
+At its peak the cultivation system accounted for 50% of Dutch state revenue.
+It brought the Netherlands back from the brink of bankruptcy and within a short timeframe made the Dutch East Indies a completely self-sufficient and highly profitable colony.
 As early as 1831, the policy allowed the Dutch East Indies budget to be balanced, using the surplus revenue to pay off debts from the defunct VOC regime.

-The cultivation system is linked to famines and epidemics in the 1840s, firstly in Cirebon and then Central Java, as cash crops such as indigo and sugar had to be grown instead of rice.
+The Cultivation System resulted in widespread famines and epidemics in the 1840s, firstly in Cirebon and then Central Java, as cash crops such as indigo and sugar had to be grown instead of rice.
+According to recent research the mortality rate rose by as much as 30% during this period.
+Several tens of thousands perished due to starvation and disease.
+Local resistance to the system was widespread but proved ineffective due to violent intervention by the colonial state; protesters faced harsh prison sentences or corporal punishment.

 Political pressures in the Netherlands resulting from the problems and rent seeking independent merchants preferring free trade or local preference eventually led to the system's abolition.
 Legal milestones to achieve this were the Suikerwet and the Agrarische Wet, both introduced in 1870.
 This was the start of the free-market Liberal Period in which private enterprise was encouraged.
+According to a recent study the mortality rate in Java would have been 20% higher during the 1870s had the Cultivation System not been abolished in 1870.

+While the end of the Cultivation System mitigated the most extreme excesses local forced labor still persisted until the end of the colonial period.
+Prisoners and conscripted laborers were deployed under appalling conditions to build railways, bridges, and irrigation systems.
+Sentences of forced labor served as a convenient replacement for previously implemented corporal punishment.